How to Make an Offer on a House

 Determine a fair offer price

 The first thing that the seller will look at is the amount you are offering.
-If your offer is drastically lower than the list price, they might not give you a second glance.
 To determine a fair price, you must know market trends in your area.
+Use a mortgage calculator to understand how different purchase prices will affect your monthly payment.

 Your agent can help you structure your offer depending on what is most important to you.